-Freddie is a DPhil student working with Tom Rainforth, Yarin Gal and Seb Farquhar.
+Freddie is a DPhil student working with Tom Rainforth, Seb Farquhar and Jakob Foerster.
 His main interests are uncertainty estimation and unsupervised learning.
 Before joining OATML, he worked on deep learning for cognitive science with Brad Love, Brett Roads and Ed Grefenstette on understanding neural networks from a cognitive-science perspective.
 He has degrees in machine learning (UCL) and mechanical engineering (Bristol).

 Publications while at OATML • News items mentioning Freddie Bickford Smith • Reproducibility and Code • Blog Posts